 We have seen positive impacts in many areas, our relationship with members of the legal system, a streamline of services, consistency in care, increase in clients' health and well-being, more accountability from the clients on their legal charges and probation orders, a better understanding of the legal and social service systems.
+ACT team member

 I know several clients who previously were homeless and drug addicted for years and now they have their own one bedroom apartments for over a year now.
 Our clients require lots of limit setting, boundaries and consistency in their lives, VIC offers all of the above.
+ACT team member